 - (a) Content.
-Each operator shall adopt comprehensive house rules, which shall be submitted for written approval by the commission.
-Such house rules shall include the following, at a minimum: - (1) method for calculation and payment of winning wagers; - (2) effect of schedule changes; - (3) method of notifying patrons of odds or proposition changes; - (4) acceptance of wagers at other than posted terms; - (5) expiration of any winning wagering ticket one year after the date of the event; - (6) method of contacting the operator for questions and complaints; - (7) description of prohibited sports pool participants; - (8) method of the process for any employee of a sports governing body or member team who is not prohibited from wagering to register with the commission prior to placing a sports wager; and - (9) method of funding a sports wager. - (b) Availability.
-An operator's house rules, together with any other information the commission deems appropriate, shall be displayed conspicuously in the sports wagering lounge, posted on the operator's website, made readily available to patrons in printed form.
+Each casino sports wagering licensee shall adopt comprehensive house rules, which shall be submitted for written approval by the commission.
+Such house rules shall include the following, at a minimum: - (1) method for calculation of and amounts to be paid on winning sports wagers; - (2) effect of schedule changes for all markets offered; - (3) method of notifying authorized sports bettors of odds or proposition changes; - (4) acceptance of sports wagers at other than posted terms; - (5) expiration of any winning sports wagering ticket one year after the date of the event: - (6) method of contacting the casino sports wagering licensee for questions and complaints; - (7) acknowledgment of prohibited sports bettors; - (8) method of the process for any employee of a sports governing body or member team who is not prohibited from sports wagering to register with the commission prior to placing a sports wager; - (9) method of funding a sports wager;